-The City may consider exploring options for building regulations that allow the use of alternative building materials and construction methods, within the City's legal authority, thatwhich demonstrate energy conservation and sustainability while protecting the public health, safety, and welfare.
+The City may consider exploring options for building regulations that allow the use of alternative building materials and construction methods, within the City's legal authority, which demonstrate energy conservation and sustainability while protecting the public health, safety, and welfare.

-Administration: Building Department, City Administrator Funding: General Fund Timing: Initiate no later than December 2025.
+Administration: Building Department, City Administrator

+Timing: Initiate no later than December 2025.